RobinVerleun/c391_assignment3/README.txt

 q9 cannot handle certain queries due to lack of implementation.

 	1) If a SPARQL query uses the keyword FILTER
+	2) If a SPARQL query uses the keyword DISTICT
-	2) If a SPARQL query has multiple variables in the same triple, ie) ?x rdf:type ?y
+	3) If a SPARQL query has multiple variables in the same triple, ie) ?x rdf:type ?y